 When we talk about custom apps like these, we’re potentially talking about Heroku.
 Heroku is a platform as a service (PaaS), specifically a platform that helps developers launch, host, and maintain applications in the cloud.

 Let’s think about what these apps do.
 They don’t just offer a pretty user interface.
 Even with Candy Crush we’re talking about complex data and computation.
 Each player has a profile associated with their email address; the points they accumulate are logged; the level they’re playing at is tracked; push notifications get sent out when a player has been absent from the game for a certain amount of time.
 And this is all on top of the code that makes the game itself run!

 When we talk about an app like this, we’re talking about more than just packaging Salesforce.
 There are two dimensions at play.
 First, the user interface would be completely unique to your organization, customizable in every way.

 Second, there’s custom complex logic that scales no matter how many people are using your app.
 That may include some Salesforce data — and Heroku makes it easy to process data and sync it back into Salesforce — but we should think about what’s possible with Heroku as an extension of Salesforce functionality.
 With Heroku, your app has access to Salesforce data and functionality, but can do so much more.

 There are a few different ways to build, brand, and publish an app these days.
 The best solution really just depends on what you need.
 A partner portal is probably best supported by having your Salesforce admin put together a Salesforce app.
-If you want to make your Community portal mobile and branded, you might be served by the Salesforce Mobile Publisher.
+If you want to make your Experience Cloud portal mobile and branded, you might be served by the Salesforce Mobile Publisher.
 And if you have complex logic or need to integrate Salesforce data with information from other platforms, it might be time to step up your game and build a custom application with Heroku.

 Got an idea for an app and still not sure where to begin?
 Maybe it’s time to talk to a consultant.